BurntSushi/termcolor/README.md

 ### Is it really faster than everything else?

-Yes.
+Generally, yes.
 A large number of benchmarks with detailed analysis for each is [available on my blog](http://blog.burntsushi.net/ripgrep/).

 Summarizing, `ripgrep` is fast because: